jigmetnamgyal/online_promotion_cms/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+## Introduction
+* online promotion management system in Ruby on Rails.

+## Features
+- Winter discount for products(10% off for all Men's tShirts)

+- Nu.
+100 off with a purchase of 3 football jerseys, Nu.
+300 off if purchase > 5 Nos and 400 off if purchased beyond that

+- Add to cart

+- remove from cart

+## Set-up

-* Ruby version
+* Ruby version - ruby 2.6.3p62 (2019-04-16 revision 67580) [x86_64-darwin19]

-* System dependencies

-* Configuration

-* Database creation
+* Rails verion - Rails 6.1.3.1

-* Database initialization
+* Database used - mysql

-* How to run the test suite
+* How to run the test suite  - rails s

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+## Gem used

+* devise - for authentication

+* pundit - for authorization